 In 1883, Capt.
 Kable attempted to purchase Charles Washington’s ancestral home, Mordington (a.k.a.
 Happy Retreat) when it came up for sale at public auction.
 Charles Washington was the brother of George Washington and the founder of Charlestown.
 Capt.
 Kable was the highest bidder during the auction.
 However, after the auction, Bassett Mitchell of South Carolina offered a greater price for the property and the court ordered it sold to him.
 Not able to locate a similarly suitable location to start his own school, Capt.
 Kable turned his eyes to Staunton, VA.

 Capt.
 Kable was very familiar with the Staunton area.
 Besides the time he spent teaching in his school at West View, he had several other attachments to the area.
 His wife had been born and raised until the age of 8 in Augusta County, the county that surrounds Staunton.
 His Brother-in-Law, William W. Gibbs, was a wagon maker in Staunton in the early 1880’s.
 Also, being an educator, Capt.
 Kable would have seen Staunton from an educator’s eyes.
 In the early 1880’s, Staunton and the surrounding area might have been called the cornerstone of Education for the Shenandoah Valley.
 Among the schools operating there were the Fishburne School (now the Fishburne Military School), Principled by the founder, James.
-A. Fishburne; Augusta Military Academy (closed January, 1984), Principled by the founder, Charles S. Roller; the Augusta Female Seminary (now Mary Baldwin College), Principled by Mary Julia Baldwin; the Institution for Deaf and Dumb and the Blind (Now the Virginia School for the Deaf and Blind), Principled by Captain Doyle; and the Virginia Female Institute (now Stuart Hall), Principled by Mrs. Flora Stuart, the widow of Gen. J.E.B.
+A. Fishburne; Augusta Military Academy (closed January, 1984), Principled by the founder, Charles S. Roller; the Augusta Female Seminary (now Mary Baldwin University), Principled by Mary Julia Baldwin; the Institution for Deaf and Dumb and the Blind (Now the Virginia School for the Deaf and Blind), Principled by Captain Doyle; and the Virginia Female Institute (now Stuart Hall), Principled by Mrs. Flora Stuart, the widow of Gen. J.E.B.
 Stuart.
 Capt.
 Kable purchased the Alby property just north of the Staunton City limits on May 17, 1884 for his school.
 The property was described as having a spacious residence and four acres of ground.
 Capt.
 Kable also immediately began construction of a classroom for his school.

 Capt.
 Kable had the Prospectus for his new school (which is duplicated below) published at that time in one of the local newspapers.
 It set the standards and truly the groundwork for the school that would grow into the Staunton Military Academy.